Partial Nail Avulsion

 - and that recovery is less painful, and a lot quicker.

 Before the procedure: You will be carefully assessed to ensure suitability for PNA treatment for your ingrown toenail.
-For example, PNA is not usually recommended for diabetics, people with kidney or liver problems, or if you are taking blood thinners.
+For example, partial nail avulsion is not usually recommended for diabetics, people with kidney or liver problems, or if you are taking blood thinners.
 Your podiatrist will explain the procedure to you, encourage you to ask questions, and provide you with pamphlets to read at home.

 The room is well prepped and instruments are sterilised.